 Public Law 98-569, signed into law on October 30, 1984, amends P.L.
 93-320 (Colorado River Basin Salinity Control Act).
 This law amends the original salinity control program by authorizing construction of additional units by Reclamation and de-authorizing Crystal Geyser because of poor cost effectiveness.
 The Secretary of Agriculture was directed to establish a major voluntary on-farm cooperative salinity control program.
 The new units require 30 percent reimbursement of the costs from the Basin Funds.
-The authorizing legislation provides for cost sharing and technical assistance to participants for planning and installing needed salinity reduction practices, including voluntary replacement of incidental fish and wildlife values foregone.
-Participants pay a portion of the costs to install salinity reduction and wildlife habitat practices.
+The authorizing legislation provides for cost sharing and technical assistance to participants for planning and installing needed salinity reduction practices, including voluntary replacement of incidental fish and wildlife habitat practices.
 Public Law 98-569 also directs the Bureau of Land Management (BLM) to develop a comprehensive program for minimizing salt contributions from the 48 million acres of basin lands that it administers.